What is EAM and When to Implement it into your Business

 - Gaining a holistic overview of an asset lifecycle

 One of the easiest, most efficient and cost-effective way of managing these assets is through using EAM software.
-Enterprise Asset Management software (EAM) provides a full, integrated overview of your business assets.
+EAM provides a full, integrated overview of your business assets.

 EAM software is a computerised system to help businesses manage and maintain the physical assets that they rely on.
 They tend to be used by larger organisations with users across multiple sites, to help see the bigger picture.

 Enterprise Asset Management focuses on managing the lifestyle of physical assets in order to maximise the length of use, reduce costs, and improve quality and efficiency.

 In this context, “Enterprise” means the way that assets interact across the company.
 This includes input from a number of other departments and locations, even support departments such as Human Resources.
 EAM assets are usually fixed; buildings, machinery and plants.
 But can also include moving equipment like ships, vehicles and aeroplanes – so needs careful planning.

 Collecting the data you need, then taking the time to analyse it can all impact on the effectiveness of an asset management strategy.
 This can be especially difficult if assets are spread out across locations and managed on-site by different teams.
 You need to be able to assess your bottom line quickly, and ensure that your assets remain profitable.